NFU Mutual: Business interruption and COVID-19

-Ongoing Litigation

-For over the last half-decade, NFU Mutual has faced persistent allegations of unethical and strategic delays in settling COVID-19 related business interruption claims.

 In a BBC Midlands Today news item, one policyholder stated that the money from their claim had not been forthcoming from NFU Mutual for "we had an indemnity up to a certain level to protect us because something unfortunate had happened which would allow us to pick up after a very challenging time, and that money hasn't been forthcoming from NFU Mutual for over half a decade."
 NFU Mutual told the BBC it wouldn't be appropriate to comment but that it is defending the group action.

-As early as March 2021 an article had alleged that NFU Mutual was among several firms deliberately delaying COVID-19 claims to avoid pay-outs, anticipating that businesses would fail before claims needed to be settled.
+In March 2021 an article had alleged that NFU Mutual was among several firms deliberately delaying COVID-19 claims to avoid pay-outs, anticipating that businesses would fail before claims needed to be settled.

-This concern is echoed in Parliament; in June 2025, MP Helen Morgan raised concerns in Parliament regarding NFU Mutual's progress in implementing the Financial Conduct Authority's recommendations from its January 22, 2021 "Dear CEOs" letter.
-Morgan posed a written question to the Chancellor of the Exchequer in the House of Commons, asking HM Treasury to comment on the:"adequacy of the progress of (a) NFU Mutual and (b) other insurance providers in implementing the recommendations.".Responding for the government Treasury minister Emma Reynolds MP said:"Under FCA rules, insurers must treat customers fairly.
-For example, the FCA’s rules require insurers to handle claims fairly and promptly; provide reasonable guidance to help a policyholder make a claim, and appropriate information on its progress; not reject a claim unreasonably; and settle claims promptly once settlement terms are agreed.
-The FCA has robust powers to take action against firms that do not comply with its rules."There are currently two live class actions being brought against NFU Mutual concerning these issues:
+South Farm Limited and others v NFU Mutual

+In July 2024 the case South Farm Limited and others v.
+The National Farmers Union Mutual Insurance Society Ltd (CL-2024-000309) came to court it was filed with an initial 37 claimants under a conditional fee arrangement with the law firm Pennington Manches Cooper.
+The solicitors elaborated on the case's significance: "This has the potential to be an extremely important case for a number of reasons.
+Once additional claimants in the approximately 90-strong group are formally added, this will be one of, if not the, largest Covid-19 group action claim against a single insurer in terms of claimant numbers.".